IRLL/HierarchyCraft/paper.md

 # Summary
 Hierarchical reasoning poses a fundamental challenge in the field of artificial intelligence.
 Existing methods may struggle when confronted with hierarchical tasks, yet there is a scarcity of suitable environments or benchmarks designed to comprehend how the structure of the underlying hierarchy influence a task difficulty.
 Our software represents a crucial initial step in the development of tools aimed at addressing research questions related to hierarchical reasoning.

-We introduce **HierarchyCraft**, a lightweight environment builder designed for creating hierarchical reasoning tasks with arbitrary width and depth and that do not necessitate feature extraction.
+We introduce **HierarchyCraft**, a lightweight environment builder designed for creating hierarchical reasoning tasks that do not necessitate feature extraction.
 This includes tasks containing pixel images, text, sound, or any data requiring deep-learning based feature extraction.
 HierarchyCraft serves a dual purpose by offering a set of pre-defined hierarchical environments and simplifying the process of creating customized hierarchical environments.